nodejs/dynamic-modules/README.md

 * We are allowing the `ResolveExport` concrete method to define let-style export binding placeholders when called on dynamic modules to ensure availability during instantiate.
 * We are possibly extending new export names onto Namespace Exotic Objects after they have already been created.
+* In order to handle book-keeping on which Namespace Exotic Objects need this extension, we add a new parameter to `GetExportNames` tracking the requesting module.

 In addition, to ensure the above is well-defined, we provide a post-execution validation of export names, analogous what is done for Source Text Module Records at the instantiate phase.